logicaltext/rack-bundle/README.md

 * That external Javascripts (read: not hosted on the same web server as the app itself) come *first* in the DOM.
 This may or may not be an issue for you, but I've experienced a few.
 I'll add automatic reordering soon.
 * That you're linking Javascripts inside the <head> tag.
 It won't break your app if you don't.
 But scripts that sit outside will be ignored.
+* That if you're using DatabaseStore, you have a `./tmp` directory.

 # How does it work